scriptsandthings/Jamf_things/Documentation/*Blogs and Links/ReadMe.md

 ___

 # Universal Scammer List
 USE THIS FOR ALL ONLINE TRANSACTIONS - Search a username and see if they have a reported history of pulling scams.
-[The Universal Scammer List](https://universalscammerlist.com/search.php)
+NOTE: **Just because a name produces no results doesn't mean they're 100% in the clear,** it could just be nobody has taken the time to file a report. **However if a name DOES produce a result, the results can speak for themselves in that case.** [The Universal Scammer List](https://universalscammerlist.com/search.php)

 ___